Types of treatment for acute myeloid leukaemia

 Most people with acute myeloid leukaemia start treatment quickly after diagnosis.
 The main treatment is chemotherapy.
 Other treatments you might need include blood transfusions, platelet transfusions and antibiotics.

 If you have a very high white blood cell count when you are diagnosed you may have a procedure called leukapheresis.
 Leukapheresis removes the abnormal white blood cells from the blood.
 This procedure is not used for people with type M3 AML (acute promyelocytic leukaemia) as it can cause bleeding in this type of AML.
-There is information about leukapheresis in the question and answer section.

 The treatment for acute myeloid leukaemia varies depending on